adyxax/bareos-zabbix-check/README.md

 ## Spool file

-Stored in `/var/lib/bareos/bareos-zabbix-check.spool`, this spool data is a simple csv vile format where every line contains a job name and the timestamp of the last successful execution for this job.
+Stored in `/var/lib/bareos/bareos-zabbix-check.spool` by default, this spool data is a simple csv vile format where every line contains a job name and the timestamp of the last successful execution for this job.

 ## Limitations